openworm/hodgkin_huxley_tutorial/Tutorial/_static/Tutorial.rst

-Hodgkin Huxley NeuroML/LEMS Neuron Model Tutorial
+Hodgkin Huxley NeuroML2/LEMS Neuron Model Tutorial
 =================================================

+In this section, we make line-by-line comparisons of the contents of the HodgkinHuxley.py python script and the contents of the NML2_SingleCompHHCell.nml NeuroML2 file and the related LEMS_NML2_Ex5_DetCell.xml LEMS file.

 Membrane Capacitance
 --------------------